-Our client, an industrial firm in the energy and power space, sought to upgrade its datacenter operations from aging on-premises infrastructure to a more efficient cloud datacenter solution.
-Our client requested our assistance with an initial test project to move to the cloud 28 virtual machines used primarily by the IT department for software development staging and testing.
+Our client, a Midwest-based industrial firm in the energy and power space, sought to upgrade its datacenter operations from aging on-premises infrastructure to a more efficient cloud datacenter solution to better serve its nearly 200 employees.
+Our client requested our assistance with an initial test project to move 28 virtual machines used primarily by the IT department for software development staging and testing to the cloud.

 Concurrency’s project team worked with our client’s internal IT team to clearly establish the current state and future desired state.
 We began with onsite work sessions.
 Then, handling the remainder of the project remotely, we established a base-level Azure deployment in preparation for the migration.
 But prior to the migration itself, we analyzed our client’s computing needs to ensure the Azure setup would be optimally sized.